osquery/foundation/docs/office-hours/20191029_meeting_notes.md

 Sounds like no users in office hours.
 We think that people see the PRs going by.

 ## Short overview of notarization and how it affects osquery going forward

-Folks asked for information about apple's notarization.
+Folks asked for information about Apple's notarization.
 Seph can give a quick overview.
 There's a some additional notes in https://github.com/osquery/osquery/issues/5894 (Note that this is seph's understanding.
-This is not apple policy)
+This is not Apple policy.)

 Apple has several layers of things that help protect end users.
 This are generally all enforced by the gatekeeper process.
 Gatekeeper runs